ShakedBardea/JaMoveo/README.md

 The application will open at `http://localhost:3000`

-**Note:**
+---

+### 🔐 Admin Registration

+To register as an administrator, enter the following code in the **Admin Code** field of the registration form:
+`!MovEo-Adm1n-2025!$XyZ`

+This code is required only once during the admin registration process.

+---

+### ⚙️ Additional Notes

 The application uses **localStorage** to manage session data.
-If you wish to test multiple users simultaneously (e.g., admin and regular user), make sure to open two separate browser windows or use different browsers.
+To test multiple users simultaneously (e.g., admin and regular user), open **two separate browser windows** or use **different browsers**.
 Running both users in tabs of the same window will cause them to share the same session and behave as one user.
 ## 👥 Author

 Shaked Bardea